-- national and international agencies, both governmental and non-governmental
+- National and international agencies, both governmental and non-governmental

-- fields related to human rights, public health, heritage and preservation, criminal justice, or science and technology policy
+- Fields related to human rights, public health, heritage and preservation, criminal justice, or science and technology policy

-- private companies in public outreach, advertising, tourism, engineering and construction, and data or lab analysis
+- Private companies in public outreach, advertising, tourism, engineering and construction, and data or lab analysis

-- universities and colleges as teachers, researchers, and staff
+- Universities and colleges as teachers, researchers, and staff

-- museums or research institutes
+- Museums or research institutes

-- many additional pathways in a diverse career field!
+- and many additional career pathways!

-Below are examples of career areas and positions for anthropologists; there are many more!
+Examples of career areas and positions for anthropologists; there are many more!

 - Archaeological Consultancy